marichelle/my-reads/README.md

 # MyReads Project

-This is my final assessment project for Udacity's React Fundamentals course.
+This is my final assessment project for Udacity's React Fundamentals course.## Requirements

+## Requirements

+For development, you will only need Node.js installed on your environement.

 ## Getting Started